What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 There are four scenarios where third-party delivery pays.

 1. You run with idle kitchen capacity.
-If your line is staffed for dine-in volume that does not show up Monday-Wednesday at 2-5pm, delivery fills the gap with marginal cost (the labor is paid either way).
-Marginal-cost economics make even thin orders profitable.
+If your line is staffed for dine-in volume that doesn’t show up Monday-Wednesday at 2-5pm, delivery fills the gap at marginal cost, because the labor is paid either way.
+At marginal cost, even thin orders clear a profit.

 2. Your average ticket sits above $30.
-The break-even thresholds clear naturally at higher tickets.
-Concepts like steakhouses, sushi, family-style Italian, BBQ tend to pencil.
+The break-even thresholds clear on their own at higher tickets.
+Steakhouses, sushi, family-style Italian, BBQ tend to pencil.
 Burger and taco shops with $14 average tickets tend not to.

 3. You use delivery as a marketing channel.
-Some operators treat third-party as customer-acquisition, accepting near-zero margin on the delivery order in exchange for the customer’s eventual dine-in visit.
-This works if you have the data to track the conversion and if your dine-in margin is high enough to absorb the channel cost.
-It usually does not work as well as the marketing rep says it does.
+Some operators treat third-party as customer-acquisition, eating near-zero margin on the delivery order to buy the customer’s eventual dine-in visit.
+This works if you have the data to track the conversion and a dine-in margin high enough to absorb the channel cost.
+It almost never works as well as the marketing rep tells you it will.
+I’ve sat through that pitch.
+The conversion they promise and the conversion you can actually prove are two different numbers.

 4. You have a delivery-optimized menu.
-Items that travel well, package well, and price for travel are different from your dining-room menu.
-Concepts that lean into delivery as a real channel build a separate menu and price it differently.
+Items that travel well, package well, and price for travel are a different menu than your dining room.
+Concepts that take delivery seriously build a separate menu and price it differently.
 Off-platform sites like ChowNow let you build that menu with first-party delivery economics (10-15% all-in versus 30-40% on third-party).

 What to do today #